Kankakee Fish & Wildlife Area

 North Judson, IN 46366

-Kankakee is dedicated to providing quality hunting and fishing opportunities while maintaining 4,095 acres, which includes open water, marshes, riparian timber, periodically flooded crop fields and 11 miles of river.
+Kankakee FWA is dedicated to providing outdoor recreational opportunities while maintaining 4,199 acres, which includes open water, marshes, riparian timber, periodically flooded crop fields, and 11 miles of river.

 The entire area is situated in what was the Kankakee Grand Marsh, which once covered hundreds of thousands of acres.
 Most of the marsh was drained in the late 1800s for agricultural use.

-In 1927, the state purchased 2,312 acres of the remaining marsh for a Civilian Conservation Corps camp, housing as many as 400 men.
-The area later became established as a game preserve, and during the 50s, waterfowl management was undertaken by the state.
-In 1982, another 1,016 acres were added and in 1992 an additional 767 acres.
+In 1927, the state purchased 2,312 acres of the remaining marsh for a Civilian Conservation Corps camp that housed as many as 400 men.
+The area later became established as a game preserve, and during the 1950s, waterfowl management was undertaken by the State.
+In 1982 the property acquired 1,016 acres of private land that was developed into wildlife habitat.
+Ten years later in 1992, an additional 767 acres were added.
+The most recent addition to the property was 104 acres added in 2010.

-To sign up for updates from Kankakee Fish & Wildlife Area, e-mail to KankakeeFWAHunterInfo@dnr.in.gov.
+To sign up for updates from Kankakee FWA, email KankakeeFWA@dnr.IN.gov.

-- Area provides over 45 miles of available water in rivers and ditches.
+- This FWA provides over 45 miles of available water in rivers and ditches.

-- Primary species include bass, bluegill, catfish, crappie, northern pike, redear and walleyed pike.
+- Primary species include bass, bluegill, catfish, crappie, Northern pike, redear, and walleye.

 - Motor restrictions: A maximum of 24-volt electric motors are allowed.
 Outboard motors are permitted on rivers only.